wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 Further, if *Callee A* registers for **Procedure 1**, the `REGISTERED` message will be sent by *Dealer* to *Callee A* before any `INVOCATION` message for **Procedure 1**.

-> In general, `REGISTER` is asynchronous, and there is no guarantee on order of return for multiple `REGISTERs`.
-The first `REGISTER` might require the *Dealer* to do a time-consuming lookup in some database, whereas the second might be permissible immediately.
+There is no guarantee regarding the order of return for multiple subsequent register requests.
+A register request might require the *Broker* to do a time-consuming lookup in some database, whereas another register request second might be permissible immediately.
->

 ## Security Model